0x3F3F/scripts/README.md

 # scripts

-Collection of Python scripts from my scripts folder.
-Does not include shell scripts.
+Assorted Python scripts from my scripts folder.
+Many of these may be cross platform in nature.

+Does not include linux shell scripts, which I've added to a separate 'bin' repo.